Engineering

 Inside the Black Box: What Mechanistic Interpretability Means for Builders

-Healthcare AI requires explainability — "the model said so" is not a clinical rationale.
+Healthcare AI requires explainability.
+'The model said so' is not a clinical rationale.
 Mechanistic interpretability is the research field trying to change that.
-Here is what it actually offers practitioners today, what the gap still is, and what you can do in the meantime.
+What it offers practitioners today, where the gap is, and what to do in the meantime.

 EngineeringRead more →